faucetsdn/daq/subset/ntp/README.md

 ### Note for test developers
 The functional test code is included in the `ntp_tests.py` file.

-The test reads packets from startup.pcap.
+The test reads packets from startup.pcap and monitor.pcap.

 If the python code needs debugging, the pip module `scapy` is required (`pip install scapy`).